Changissnz/the_problem_with_ai_exemplified__09-16-2026/README.md

 ![image info](Screenshot%202026-09-16%20013729.png)

 ChatGPT was very smart in answering.
 It immediately said "[nah, b*.
 I'm not going to answer if I'm pro-Chinese or anti-Chinese.
-If corporatism is the best way to go, then I will avoid the question entirely because of multinational trade agreements, guardrails]".
+If corporatism is the best way to go, then I will avoid answering because of multinational trade agreements, guardrails]".